truenas/documentation/content/SCALEUIReference/Datasets/ZvolsScreensScale.md

 | **Encryption** | Select to clear the checkmark and remove the encryption settings from the **Add Zvol** screen.
 If the root dataset is not encrypted, leaving **Inherit (non-encrypted)** selected is the same as clearing the **Encryption** checkbox. |
 {{< /truetable >}}

-#### Edit Encryption Settings

 {{< include file="/static/includes/EncryptionSettings.md" >}}

 {{< /expand >}}

-See the list of Related Encryption Articles at the bottom of this article for more on encryption.